michaelberg79/carconnectivity-addon/README.md

 ## Introduction

 The `CarConnectivity-Addon` module allows you to connect and retrieve information about your vehicle from compatible manufacturers' online services.
 This guide explains how to properly configure the module.
-I am simply packaging the [excellent work done by Till.](https://github.com/tillsteinbach/CarConnectivity)
+I am simply packaging [the work (excellent) done by Till.](https://github.com/tillsteinbach/CarConnectivity)

 His work is also available as docker images.
-So if you're using Home Assistant as a stand-alone docker, you can directly use it too.
+So if you're using Home Assistant as a stand-alone `docker`, you can directly use it too.

-**⚠️The project is still under development, with reverse engineering of the api to be completed and communication with MQTT/Home assistant to be adapted.⚠️**
+**⚠️The project is still under development, `reverse engineering` of the api to be completed and communication with MQTT/Home assistant to be adapted.⚠️**

 ## Add repository